oxygenxml/web-author-rest-plugin/cms-getting-started.md

 For more advanced use-cases here are some possible ways to further customize Web Author:
 - Implement an additional plugin.
 Our manual contains [some instructions](https://oxygenxml.com/doc/versions/18.1/ug-editor/tasks/webapp-plugin-prototyping.html#webapp-plugin-prototyping) to get you started.
 - Create a new XML framework or extend an existing one.
 You can use the ["Web Author Test Server Add-on"](https://oxygenxml.com/doc/versions/18.1/ug-editor/topics/customizing_frameworks.html) during development.
-- Create a self-contained application with all these components that you can deploy to others.
+- Create a self-contained web application (.war file) with all these components that you can deploy to others.